mkmathur/Projects/README.md

 [**Change Return Program**](https://github.com/mkmathur/Projects/blob/master/Numbers/change_return.py) - The user enters a cost and then the amount of money given.
 The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.

+[**Factorial Finder**](https://github.com/mkmathur/Projects/blob/master/Numbers/factorial.py) - The Factorial of a positive integer, n, is defined as the product of the sequence n, n-1, n-2, ...1 and the factorial of zero, 0, is defined as being 1.
+Solve this using both loops and recursion.

 **Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

 **Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.